At the heart of the city.

 Rugby is the fastest growing sport in the U.S. and follows only soccer at the international level.
 Nearly 100 years older than American football, rugby has a storied tradition behind it.
 Its fast, fun gameplay, especially evident in the “7s” variant of the game, bodes well for the sport’s future.
 In 2016 Rugby returned to the Olympics, an acknowledgement of its surging popularity.

 The rugby program serves as the cornerstone for a variety of fitness-oriented outlets in Infinity Park.
 The Glendale Sports Center located adjacent to the rugby stadium, delivers the experience of a high-priced gym at a fraction of the price.
 Community members take full advantage of the full-size basketball court, personal trainers, sports leagues, fitness and dance classes, and luxurious locker rooms.

 Youth programs are among the most popular offerings at Infinity Park.
-The Glendale Raptors Rugby Academy runs Colorado’s only year-round program.
+Glendale Youth Rugby runs Colorado’s only year-round program.
 Children as young as 5 and as old as 18 learn the basics of the world’s second most popular sport, developing confidence, teamwork, and fitness along the way.

 Infinity Park: Be at the center of everything

 True to the founding vision, in which it becomes not just a sporting mecca but also a gathering place for many community activities, Infinity Park continues to build year-round programming.

 Movies under the stars at Infinity Park has become a Colorado summer tradition.
 Everyone can enjoy the magic of watching a movie outside, as each movie selection is suitable for all ages.
 Movie-goers line up for the gates to open, picnic basket in hand, or ready to enjoy food provided by vendors.